It sounds like a dream: Just place an advertisement on your vehicle and get paid for driving around! Who wouldn’t want to do that?!

 - You must own, rent or lease a car that is 2010 or newer.

-- You must work for qualifying ride share company, such as Uber, Lyft, DoorDash or Postmates.
+- You must work for a qualifying ride share company, such as Uber, Lyft, DoorDash or Postmates.

 - You must drive a minimum of 30 miles per day, 150 miles per week or and 900 miles per month.